Exploring Forests on Nature Walks with Preschoolers

 Find pine cones lying on a bed of needles under a pine tree.

 Exploring natural surroundings with kids helps them understand and appreciate the importance of natural habitats.
-A nature walk is one way to provide opportunities for hands-on learning.

-Fine more fun activities on our Outdoor Play Pinterest board.
+Find more fun activities on our Outdoor Play Pinterest board.